 Savvy sports marketers now know that sports fans (particularly younger fans) respond to unique, original content captured specifically for social media rather than repurposed video broadcast clips.

-DFL Deutsche Fußball Liga, the governing body of the Bundesliga, is leading the way on that front by bringing authentic, in-stadium European football media direct to fans – as well as to rights-holding broadcasters and sponsors.
+DFL Deutsche Fußball Liga, the governing body of the top football league in Germany, the Bundesliga, is leading the way on that front by bringing authentic, in-stadium European football media direct to fans – as well as to rights-holding broadcasters and sponsors.
 They have recalibrated sports media operations with their innovative ‘Social Media Matchday Feed’ powered by Greenfly.

 The new, match-specific Matchday Feed enable the DFL digital team and every club’s dedicated social media reporter to create exclusive and authentic in-stadium content before, during and after every match.
 That digital media inventory is automatically organized by Greenfly to create valuable digital media inventory.
 Bundesliga can distribute it seamlessly in real-time to the 36 Bundesliga clubs, and over 60 international media partners, who can deliver it to fans everywhere.

 The Social Media Matchday Feed delivers more value to DFL partners, and the media is more personal, authentic, and captures the up-close experience of the thrill of live matches.
 The framework for centralized quality assurance and distribution consists of a content management system (CMS) custom-developed for DFL by Greenfly.

 With this transformed media workflow, DFL can now bring together its entire content ecosystem seamlessly to create large volumes of high-quality and relevant, social-first content faster.
 Getty Images media, authentic stadium moments and more are organized and accessible in one central hub for routing so social media teams can quickly select and deliver the best content for the right time and channel.